 115.83(a): PS 5324.12 addresses the requirement of the standard.
+Agency policy states that the facility shall offer medical and mental health evaluation and, as appropriate, treatment to all inmates who have been victimized by sexual abuse in any prison.
 Medical services are available 24/7 at the facility, or at the nearest available hospital, if needed and required services are outside the scope of facility staff.
 Mental health counselors provide treatment and counseling to inmates.
+Inmates at FPC Alderson would be transferred to Greenbrier Valley Medical Center, if needed.

 115.83(b): Agency Directives and BOP PREA Plan address this provision.
+The evaluation and treatment of such victims shall include, as appropriate, follow-up services, treatment plans, and, when necessary, referrals for continued care following their transfer to, or placement in, other facilities, or their release from custody.
 Staff interviewed reported follow-up services would be matched with appropriate intervention services.

 115.83(c): Agency Directives and BOP PREA Plan address this provision.
-Staff interviewed reported the services provided meet the community level of care and in most cases, exceed it due to the availability of care.
+The facility shall provide such victims with medical and mental health services consistent with the community level of care.
+Medical and psychology staff interviewed reported the services provided meet the community level of care and in most cases, exceed it due to the availability of care.